This video compares in detail the iO9 vs the 9900 only.

 There always has and will continue to be the debate about which brand is better, Sonicare or Oral-B.

-What sets these 2 models apart as small subtle differences.
+What sets these 2 models apart are small subtle differences.

 Yet, in some instances, these subtle differences will have a big impact on daily use.